Address: Av. das Forças Armadas

 City: Lisboa - 1649-026

 Political science researcher at CIES – Centre for Sociology Research Studies, ISCTE – Higher Institute of Social Sciences and Business Studies, Lisbon.
 Post-graduate in European Studies, Master and PhD in Modern and Contemporary History and two Post-Doctoral research projects on Political Science, focusing on Local Government.
 Former researcher at CIUHCT, Centro Interuniversitário de História da Ciência e Tecnologia, Department of Applied Social Sciences, Faculty of Science and Technology, Universidade Nova de Lisboa.
 Specialized in political transitions, local government, political and economic elites, memories and identities, rural and urban history, biographies.
 Principal investigator in a research project on History of Popularization of Science and Technology, Medicine and Public Health.
-Author of eleven books, articles in scientific journals with peer review, such as Public Understanding of Science, Rural History, História, Ciências, Saúde – Manguinhos, Notes & Records of The Royal Society, Portuguese Journal of Social Science, European Societies, AGER, Continuity and Change, and over a hundred articles, book chapters and dictionary entries available online.
-Has built five databases and regularly presents papers in conferences and seminars.
+Author of eleven books, articles in scientific journals with peer review, such as Public Understanding of Science, Rural History, História, Ciências, Saúde – Manguinhos, Notes & Records of The Royal Society, Portuguese Journal of Social Science, European Societies, AGER, Continuity and Change, and over five thousand articles, book chapters and dictionary entries available online.
+Has built eight databases and regularly presents papers in conferences and seminars.

 Elections, Election Administration, and Voting Behavior